-Apart from the aforesaid benefits, the National Savings Certificates also offer tax benefits.
+Apart from the aforesaid benefits, the NSC also offer tax benefits.
 Listed below are the tax benefits available under the National Savings Certificates:

 - Since the interest earned from National Savings Certificate is not paid to the account holder/investor directly and is reinvested, a taxpayer/investor can claim for tax deduction on the interest amount.
 First, they need to show the interest as income and then claim income tax rebate on it under section 80C of the Indian Income Tax Act.

-- A yearly investment up to INR 1, 00,000 qualifies for income tax rebate under National Savings Certificate.
+- A yearly investment up to INR 1, 00,000 qualifies for income tax rebate under NSC.

 - There is no tax deducted source.